jLagosCarrera/Garagardo/README.md

 20/05/2019 - Created menu scene and handled comportment</br>
 21/05/2019 - Created pause menu on game scene and handled comportment</br>
 21/05/2019 - Configured build and run for Android devices</br>
+21/05/2019 - Add beer throwing and 3 lifes system for the bartender